Measurement of CKM element $|V_{cb}|$ from $W$ boson decays at the future Higgs factories: Detector Simulation and Data Samples

 \section{Detector Simulation and Data Samples}

 Measuring of $|V_{cb}|$ targeting a sub-percent precision is challenging as the experiment need to collect a large enough clean signal samples while controlling the systematic effects to be no bigger than the target precision.
 In this study, we adopt full detector simulations to provide conservative but realistic projections for future studies.
 For detector simulation, \textsc{MokkaPlus}~\cite{MoradeFreitas:2002kj}, a \textsc{GEANT 4}~\cite{GEANT4:2002zbu}-based simulation framework is used, with the baseline detector profile derived from the International Large Detector (ILD)~\cite{CEPCStudyGroup:2018ghi,Einhaus:2023npl}.
-In particular, the track reconstruction is based on \textsc{Clupatra}~\cite{Gaede:2014aza}, and the particle flow reconstruction is based on the \textsc{Arbor}~\cite{Ruan:2013rkk, Ruan:2018yrh} algorithm. \textsc{Marlin}~\cite{Gaede:2006pj} and \textsc{LCIO}~\cite{Gaede:2003ip} from ilcsoft are used for data management and formatting.
-We use $ee$-kt algorithm for the jet clustering via the toolkit of \textsc{LCFIPlus}~\cite{Suehara:2015ura}.
+In particular, the track reconstruction is based on \textsc{Clupatra}~\cite{Gaede:2014aza}, and the particle flow reconstruction is based on the \textsc{Arbor}~\cite{Ruan:2013rkk, Ruan:2018yrh} algorithm. \textsc{Marlin}~\cite{Gaede:2006pj} and \textsc{LCIO}~\cite{Gaede:2003ip} from ilcsoft are used for data management.
+We use $ee$-kt algorithm for the jet clustering via the toolkit of \textsc{LCFIPlus}~\cite{Suehara:2015ura}, with all isolated leptons (see Sec.~\ref{ssec:muon} for details) removed from the clustering process.
 For jet flavor tagging, we use the methodology of jet origin identification~\cite{Bedeschi:2022rnj,Liang:2023yyi}, applying \textsc{ParticleNet} algorithm~\cite{Qu:2019gqs} on the physics event reconstructed with \textsc{Arbor} to distinguish jets into 10 different categories corresponding to 10 different classes of (anti-)quarks.